Wojtyjot/operator-cow/README.md

-# Reconstruction of Cerebral Hemodynamics from Sparse Data Using Neural Operator Transformers
+# Reconstructing cerebral hemodynamics from sparse data using Neural Operator Transformers
 ## Overview

-This is code repository for paper titled "Reconstruction of Cerebral Hemodynamics from Sparse Data Using Neural Operator Transformers"
+This is code repository for paper titled "Reconstructing cerebral hemodynamics from sparse data using Neural Operator Transformers"
 It features scripts for reproduing results described in paper.